joealfa/reviewer/react.md

 ## Context and Refs in React
 - **Context**: Provides a way to pass data through the component tree without having to pass props down manually at every level.
 - **Refs**: Provide a way to access DOM elements or React elements directly.

-## CRA and Benefits in React
-Create React App (CRA) is a tool that sets up a new React project with a sensible default configuration.
-Benefits include:
-- Zero configuration setup.
-- Built-in development server.
-- Pre-configured build scripts.
-- Support for modern JavaScript features.